 Exploring Germany

 Here we go again.
-Yes, those are passenger 747s out there, a whole row of them.
-Germany’s Lufthansa is the world’s largest operator of these old birds.
+Yes, those are Boeing 747 passenger jets out there—a whole row of them.
+Currently, Germany’s Lufthansa is the world’s largest operator of these iconic old birds, keeping the “Queen of the Skies” alive in an era of twin-engine efficiency.

-Did you know that the original 747(-100) was introduced in 1969?
-Boeing manufactured more than 1,500 of these big boys.
-American carriers abandoned the jumbo line in 2017.
+Did you know the original 747-100 was introduced way back in 1969?
+Boeing manufactured more than 1,500 of these jumbo jets over five decades.
+However, the era of the four-engine giant is fading; American carriers officially abandoned the jumbo line in 2017.

 Aachen, Germany